Field of Protection

 Example: I can call my friend Kat when I’m upset.
 She is non-judgmental and helps me to feel calmer.

 Example: I can go to my local Buddhist Center and spend time in meditation with members of my community.
 This helps to center me.

 Coping skills are tools and techniques that decrease stress and soothe painful emotions.
-It’s helpful to have a list of coping strategies that you can refer to in times of stress.
+Building a field of protection can help you create a list of coping strategies that you can refer to in times of stress.
 When coping strategies are used regularly, they can work to prevent crises from happening.

 Coping Skills- What can you do to help decrease stress in your life?
 Make this something measurable, concrete.
 What has worked in the past?
 What healthy habits could you form that could help increase wellbeing?